IDMNYU/IdeationPrototyping_LadyK/schedule.md

             <li> Show Your Work </li>
         </ul>
     <li>Do:</li>
-    <li> <a href = "Midterm.md"> Identify the topic you wish to you persue for your Future Project.</a> Start researching and COLLECTING  by finding 3 sources (traditional sources).
+    <li> <a href = "Midterm.md">1.)
+Do more brainstorming/mind-mapping for the subject area you are interested in.
+Help me to understand your interest and all the various aspects.
+Feel free to make a bullet point list.
+2)Identify the topic you wish to you persue for your Future Project.</a> Start researching and COLLECTING  by finding 3 sources (traditional sources).
 Identify them, and <bold>write a short blurb on the value of that resource towards your project </bold>(this is the start of your annotated bibliography).
 Post this under Future Project</li>
     <li> Write a short reflection about the divergent thinking exercises in class.
 Share your list of paper clip idea from your group as well as your sentences.</li>
          <li><a href ="TimeManagementTechniques/tmTimeBlockingTaskManagement.md">Time Management System: Time Block & Task Management </a>Try this out for 2-3 days and write a reflection of how it went.
 Post under "Time Management"</li>
     <li> Constant Input/Constant Ouput.
 Do the next steps in your Constant I/O project.
 Post a reflection of your progress under "Constant I/O"</li>
-        <li> Post your thoughts after watching Everything is a Remix.
+        <strike> <li> Post your thoughts after watching Everything is a Remix.
 Has this changed your thinking?
 How so or why not?
 Reflect.
-Post under "reflections"</li>
+Post under "reflections"</li> </strike>
      <li> Get <a href = "https://makerspace.engineering.nyu.edu/"> NYU MakerSpace Orientation and Training </a>  or <a href = "https://wp.nyu.edu/idmtech/"> IDM Maker Space orientation and Training</li> </a>
     </ul>
         </td><tr>